ovh/docs/pages/web/domains/dns_zone_dmarc/guide.en_gb.md

 The DMARC record communicates the policy based on the SPF and DKIM test results.
 They can also enter one or more email addresses (represented in our example by the address **report@mydomain.ovh**) used to receive reports of email failures sent from the domain name **mydomain.ovh**.

-After reading the instructions of the **mydomain.ovh** domain name DMARC record by the **“otherdomain.ovh”** receiving server, emails will either be delivered to the address **recipient@otherdomain.ovh**, or marked as “SPAM” or rejected.
+After reading the instructions of the **mydomain.ovh** domain name DMARC record by the **“otherdomain.ovh”** receiving server, emails will either be delivered to the address **recipient@otherdomain.ovh**, or marked as "SPAM" or rejected.

 ![dmarc](images/dns-dmarc-diagram.png){.thumbnail}